libra2org/libra2-core/storage/README.md

             transactions after a state snapshot.
 [Defaults to number of CPUs]

         --target-db-dir <DB_DIR>
-            Target dir where the tool recreates a AptosDB with snapshots and transactions provided in the backup.
+            Target dir where the tool recreates a Libra2DB with snapshots and transactions provided in the backup.
 The data folder can later be used to start an Aptos node. e.g. /opt/ aptos/data/db